Mexico draws red line on asylum as Trump tariff risk rises

 In its biggest concession to Trump so far, Mexico agreed in December to receive some Central Americans seeking asylum in the United States to await the resolution of their cases.

-So far, 8,835 people have been sent into Mexico under the programme, commonly known as "Remain in Mexico."
+So far, 8,835 people have been sent into Mexico under the program, commonly known as "Remain in Mexico."

 During a visit to Britain on Monday, Trump returned to the subject on Twitter.